 Try as I might, I just couldn’t let this go.
 Here was this passionate person showing up for all the calls, truly doing their best, and seemingly completely coachable.
 I couldn’t help but think this was really on me, somehow.

 I never did get to keep working with them for long after that, but when I found the Self-Belief Coaching Academy I knew I was on to something.
 My lack of understanding about how self-doubt holds people back was the main reason I couldn’t make progress with this client.
 It wasn’t that they were uncoachable, it was just that my coaching skills needed development in that area.
-I’ve written and podcasted at length about self-doubt if you’d like to explore that more.
+I’ve written at length about self-doubt if you’d like to explore that more.

 To be clear, coaches aren’t responsible for their client’s results, but that doesn’t get the coach off the hook.
 And not every coach has to have skills in this area.
 It is completely fine to not work with people in difficulties like this BUT they absolutely cannot blame it on the client for being uncoachable.
 The coach needs to be clear about where their skills lie, and when they should refer on to someone who would be a better fit.
 The truth is that most people are coachable, it’s just that most coaches don’t have the skills to coach all people.